SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 “Hello darling, I was wondering if you could be my model for a particular dress?”
 Rarity asked.

-Pinkie smiled at her friend, “Sure, when?”
+Pinkie smiled at her friend, “sure, when?”

 “Right now, if it wouldn't be a bother,”

 “Okay!”
 Pinkie replied happily.

-Pinkie jumped out the door and closed it behind her.
+Pinkie jumped out her door and closed it behind her.
 They walked down the steps.
-Once they reached the bottom, Pinkie called out, “Mrs. Cake, I'm going out.”
+Once they reached the bottom, Pinkie said, “Mrs. Cake, I'm going out.”

-Mrs. Cake replied from the other room, “okay, have fun.”
+Mrs. Cake replied from the counter, “okay, have fun.”

 Rarity opened the front door with her magic.
 They walked through it and Rarity closed it behind them.
 They started walking to Carousel Boutique.